 Unfortunately, we procrastinate because we can.
 You are not going to get any reward for delivering the work on time so why not!
 Don’t be the type of person who spends two days on a task that can be done within a few hours.

 On other occasions, we procrastinate when there is too much on our plate.
-In a situation like these, prioritize and accomplish the larger goals first.
+In a situation like this, prioritize and accomplish the larger goals first.
 If your manager doesn’t follow up after assigning you a task, then hold yourself accountable.

 Even if the deadline is a week away, work on the project ASAP.
 Give yourself goals, be honest, and hold yourself accountable.
 Procrastination can become a lifestyle.
 Don’t let it creep up on you.